antarctica/bas-style-kit-docs/README.md

 [Git](https://git-scm.com), [Docker](https://www.docker.com/products/docker) and access to the private [BAS Docker Registry](https://docker-registry.data.bas.ac.uk) [1] are required to build this project locally.

 Once the Docker container is running visit: [localhost:9000](http://localhost:9000).

 Jekyll will detect any changes to files within `/site` and automatically rebuild the relevent parts of the site.
-You will need to refresh your browser.

 **On macOS**